Public Toilet Etiquette in 10 Easy Steps

 3. The urinal question

-Most men instinctively do this anyway but, just to reiterate, you should always leave an empty urinal in between if you have the option and, if you are lucky enough to choose from a row of urinals, take the one at the very end.
+Most men instinctively do this anyway but, just to reiterate, you should always leave an empty urinal between you and another person, if you have the option.
+If you’re lucky enough to choose from a row of urinals, take the one at the very end.

 4. Is the cubicle free or taken?